Department of Engineering Technology

 CIM 4310.
 Senior Concrete Lab.

 This course provides students with an opportunity to further develop their technical and laboratory knowledge and pursue a project of individual interest.
 A formal report/presentation will be required at the conclusion of the course.
-Prerequisites: CIM 3366 and CIM 3420 both with grades of "C" or better.
+Prerequisites: CIM 3366 with a grade of "C" or better.

 Grade Mode: Standard Letter